kevintruong/til/Mutex-Locks-Part-1.md

     return NULL;
 }
 ```
-However this process runs a bit slower because we lock and unlock the mutex a million times, which is expensive compared to incrementing a variable.
-(And in this simple example we didn't really need threads!)
+This process runs a slower because we lock and unlock the mutex a million times, which is expensive - at least compared with incrementing a variable.
+(And in this simple example we didn't really need threads - we could have added up twice!)
 A faster multi-thread example would be to add one million using an automatic(local) variable and only then adding it to a shared total after the calculation loop has finished:
 ```
     int local = 0;
     for (i = 0; i < 10000000; i++) {
        local += 1;
     }

     pthread_mutex_lock(&m);
     sum += local;
     pthread_mutex_unlock(&m);